Muscatine businesses are feeling the impact of Covid-19

 “We may have limited quantities available on certain items due to increased demand,” said Christina Gayman, Director of public relations for Hy-Vee.
 “However we are working closely with our suppliers to make sure we have enough supplies on hand to meet our shoppers’ needs.”

-She are reaching out beyond traditional supply channels and increasing stocking efforts.
+She said they are reaching out beyond traditional supply channels and increasing stocking efforts.

 Gayman said Hy-Vee has new health protocols, such as closing all self-serve food areas, with self-serve buffets moved behind the counter and only pre-packaged or plastic utensils offered, and temporarily stopping their free sample program.
 Sanitizing will also be increased and frequent throughout the store, with there being an extra focus put on door handles, restrooms and other high-touch areas.